nteodoro-opm-dev/llm/README.md

 5. **Access the application:**
    - Open your browser and navigate to `https://localhost:7000` or `http://localhost:5000`
    - The exact URLs will be displayed in the terminal when the application starts
-   - Visit `/Users` to see the database in action
+   - Visit `/Users` to see the database in action with full CRUD operations

 ## 🗄️ Database Information